starfoe/Eye-bnb/README.md

 •	Similarities calculation
   o	Eculidean Distance

   o	Cosine Distance

 •	Image feature extraction
   o	Histgram

   o	GIST

   o CNN

   o	others

 ## Evaluation
 • Model Validation：Image features and similarity measurements will be tested on a subset of Indoor Scene Recognition dataset publicated by MIT, for more details: http://web.mit.edu/torralba/www/indoor.html

+• After being tested on the dataset above, the feature and similarity measurement will be employed in the recommendation process

 •	Visualization: look at all the recommendations and conceptually check if they make sense